1chz/realworld-java21-springboot3/README.md

 #### Modules
 ![image](https://github.com/shirohoo/realworld-java21-springboot3/assets/71188307/2b6310ce-215d-46e4-8f00-77cc62a383da)

-`core`, `persistence`, `api` and `modular-application` modules exist, and each module performs the following roles.
+`core`, `persistence`, `api` and `bootstrap` modules exist, and each module performs the following roles.

+- bootstrap: All existing modules are put together to form an executable application.
 - core: Contains the core logic of the application, including the domain model, service, and exception handling.
 - persistence: Contains the persistence layer logic of the application, including the repository and entity.
 - api: Contains the API layer logic of the application, including the controller and DTO.
-- modular-application: All existing modules are put together to form an executable application.

 #### Classes
 - ~Controller: Processes HTTP requests, calls business logic, and generates responses.